colah/ByronTrialNotes/days.md

 Week 7
 -------

 [Day 26 (March 26, 2012)](https://github.com/colah/ByronTrialNotes/blob/master/daily-notes/day26.md): The Crown rests its case.
 Arguments about the admissibility of goat as an acronym for "Greatest of All Times" and the fact that Leah Henderson and Mandy Hiscocks plead guilty -- both found inadmissible, Judge says she doen't need to hear from the Defense.
-The the Defense's first witness, Fredrick Supinski, beings his testimony, discussing the security industry, hacklab, 3D printers, his and Byron's shared rocketry hobby, and some excerpts from chat logs.
+The Defense's first witness, Fredrick Supinski, begins his testimony, discussing the security industry, hacklab, 3D printers, his and Byron's shared rocketry hobby, and some excerpts from chat logs.